 - xbps-src for building packages distributed by third parties as source archives

 Void Linux is arguably the most BSD-like of all Linux distributions.
-One feature that characterizes the BSDs is the presence of a ports tree, that allows a wide variety of software built from the source.
+One feature that characterizes the BSDs is a ports tree that allows a wide variety of software built from the source.

-There will always be distros that follow the crowd and there are others that try to make their own path.
-Void Linux has been built from the ground up for the person who wants to boss his computer around, without encountering a lot of stumbling blocks.
+There will always be distros that follow the crowd, and others will try to make their path.
+Void Linux has been built from the ground up for the person who wants to boss his computer around without encountering a lot of stumbling blocks.
 It is rock-solid.